 Ryan Freeman is a labour and employment lawyer in Hicks Morley’s Toronto office.
-Ryan provides strategic advice and representation to employers and management in both the public and private sector on a wide range of labour and employment issues, including wrongful dismissal actions, employment standards, human rights, labour disputes, arbitrations, collective bargaining, construction labour relations, health and safety, and workers’ compensation.
+Ryan provides strategic advice and representation to employers and management in both the public and private sectors on a wide range of labour and employment issues including wrongful dismissal actions, employment standards, human rights, labour disputes, arbitrations, collective bargaining, construction labour relations, health and safety, and workers’ compensation.

 Arts & Sports Colleges Construction Education Energy & Utilities Financial Services Government Ministries & Agencies (Federal and Provincial) Healthcare Hospitality & Gaming Manufacturing Mining & Natural Resources Municipalities & Municipal Agencies Retail & Wholesale Trade School Boards Social Services Transportation & Warehousing Universities

 Memberships & Affiliations